[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 2. Add a "Create file" action from OneDrive or SharePoint

-3. In the "File content" of that action, specify the prompt output "Document Output Content Bytes"
+3. Specify the prompt output "Document Output Content Bytes" in the "File content" field

 4. Add a "Create sharing link" action for the created file to generate a shareable download URL